tugberkgoc/foundation-notes/01 Setup.md

   Checking connectivity... done.
 ```

-This will have created a clone of the repository in your Codeanywhere container.
+This will have created a directory called `foundation/` and cloned all of the files in this repository into it.
 Right-click on the `labs` container again and choose `refresh` to reload the sidebar and this should display the files.

 ![opening the SSH terminal](exercises/.images/codeanywhere_05.png)